Customer and Product Data Act

 The Act establishes an overarching framework to enable greater access to, and sharing of, customer and product data between businesses.
 The Government applies the Act to individual sectors (such as banking and electricity) through a designation process.
 The Act sets out the basic requirements that will apply to all sectors that are designated, and it has provisions that allow the Government to make regulations and standards that set out additional requirements.

-Once a sector is designated, businesses in that sector that hold designated data are required to provide that data in a standardised, machine-readable format to the customer and accredited data requestors, with the customer’s authorisation.
-Exceptions are provided to allow refusal of requests in some circumstances, such as when there is a risk that disclosure of data would create a significant likelihood of harm.
+Once a sector is designated, businesses in that sector that hold designated data are required to provide that data in a standardised, machine-readable format to the customer and accredited data requestors, if the customer has provided specific authorisation.
+Exceptions are provided to allow data holders to refuse requests in some circumstances, such as when there is a risk that disclosure of data would create a significant likelihood of harm.

 The Act also enables accredited requestors to initiate designated actions on behalf of the customers, such as making a payment, or switching a plan.

-For example, when the Act is applied to the banking sector, bank customers might be able to view an analysis of their spending in a mobile app that helps them to budget, and make payments directly from their bank account through a payment app.
+For example, the application of the Act to the banking sector means that bank customers might be able to view an analysis of their spending in a mobile app that helps them to budget, and make payments directly from their bank account through a payment app.

 The Act also enables the Government to require businesses in designated sectors to make information about their products, such as pricing, available in standardised, machine-readable formats.
 This will enable easy product comparison and switching.